xPand4B/Gameshow/README.md

 * Which jokers should be available? (telephone, chat, 50/50,...)

 ### Twitch-Chat
 * Viewers can type in their guess for the current question.
-After the player's answer is logged in he get's points depending on how many viewers did know the answer
+After the player's answer is logged in he gets points depending on how many viewers did know the answer
     * Possible points:
         * 30%  = 5p
         * 50%  = 4p